chepyego/100-days-of-code/log.md

 **Today's Progress**: I was able to reach 73% course in code academy

-**Thoughts:**I have thought i could manage to finish the entire course
+**Thoughts:**I thought i could manage to finish the entire course

+Day 6: Thursday 23 2018

+**Today's Progress**: I was to to understand how vuejs works tho not that munch atleast was able to display hello world

+**Thoughts:**I  hope would be able to understand vuejs by end of this week